Now open. This is a place where healing begins and you can start to imagine the possibilities

 If self-funding (not receiving Centrelink benefits), you will be required to pay for your full six-week cycle treatment in advance.
 Talk to our team about this fee.

-We are located at 12 Nuttall Street, Parkhurst (near the Music Bowl).
+We are located in Parkhurst, Rockhampton.
 Car parking is available.

 Can my family stay in contact?